Mini Crab Cakes

 You can’t go wrong with this tasty seafood appetizer.
-Here are a few things we love about these crab cakes:
+There are so many reasons to love this recipe.
+Here are just a few:

 - Quick – Can be made in about half an hour.